Saket121/Drone_Simulator_React/README.md

+/* Use the master branch to view the code. */

 # Drone_Simulator_React
 This is a web application that simulates drone motion on a map based on user-provided information.
 It uses the Google Maps API to display the map and simulate the drone's movement.